alifirhas/cmdk-revision/src/520-535/533-The-finale-of-high-heaven.md

 Mephisto and the others watched this scene, but they didn't capture the soul of Itherael.
 The three old guys looked at each other, nodded, turned around and walked back, three scarlet portals suddenly appeared Appeared, teleported them back to the Hell of Flames.

 They just left Roy and returned to the Hell of Flames.
-As for whether they trusted Roy, they thought it was no problem for Roy to win the high-level heaven, or if they had other plans, only the three of them would know...
+As for whether they trusted Roy, they thought it was no problem for Roy to win the High Heaven, or if they had other plans, only the three of them would know...